magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/loriot.md

      "snr"  : 1.2
  }
 ```
 As you can see the unique device id arrives in the "EUI" field.
-We will use it as a device name in ThingsBoard.
+We will use it as a device name in IoT Hub.
 Device data is encoded in the "data" field.
 The encoded data here is:
 ```
 "data": "2A3F"